 Industrial plant cooling tanks get a new lease on life for Christmas

-The project consisted of two below-grade, concrete, closed-top cooling tanks.
-The 10,000 sq. ft. total surface area was accessible only through two 20′ man entries per tank.
-The scope of work included removal of existing 23-year-old liner material and installation of Spraywall by Sprayroq at 100 ml. throughout the structure.
+The project consisted of two (2) below-grade, concrete, closed-top cooling tanks.
+The 10,000 sq. ft. total surface area was accessible only through two 20′ manhole entries per tank.
+The scope of work included the removal of existing 23-year-old liner material and the installation of SprayWall® by Sprayroq at 100 mils. throughout the structure.

 When you go in blind, you can only expect the worst.
-But to learn what they were really up against, the team at Osborn Inc., a Sprayroq certified partner needed to remove the existing tank liner.
+To learn what they were really up against, the team at Osborn Contract Services, Inc., a Sprayroq Certified Partner, needed to remove the existing tank liner.
 This would allow them to find out how bad the structure underneath had deteriorated.

-On New Year’s Eve, 2008, the scaffolding was lifted out of the hole by a rope through one of the 20′ manholes, as the last of the Spraywall was being applied.
+On New Year’s Eve, the scaffolding was lifted out of the hole by a rope through one of the 20′ manholes, as the last of the SprayWall® was being applied.
 The project was completed on time, with no lost production for the plant.